 4) What airports are being used for the Costa Rica trip.

-The trip is planned expecting students to arrive at San Jose International Airport in the central valley and depart from Liberia International on the Pacific Coast.
+The trip is planned expecting students to arrive at San Jose International Airport in the central valley.
+The current iteration of the course has us leaving from San Jose as well.
+In the past we have left from from Liberia International on the Pacific Coast.
 Students that are planning to arrive prior to the in-country component or depart later than the end of class are responsible for being in San Jose for the first night of the group program and/or must arrange their on transportation for after the last day of the program.

 5) What type of transportation will we be using?

 We will likely be using a combination of vans and/or small tour buses, depending on the size of the class.
-Our collaborator, Monteverde Institute, is arranging the vehicles and drivers.
-Year 1 and 2 we used a fine tour bus that could carry around 20 people - we had the same driver each year, Javier
+Our collaborators arrange the vehicles and drivers.

 6) What will lodging be like?

 7) What meals will we be responsible for?

-The itinerary shows when meals are covered.
 For the most part, during the trip, breakfast, lunch and dinner are included.
-If you have dietary restrictions, it is best to let me know in advance of the trip so we can cover that as best as possible.
+If you have dietary restrictions, it is best to let us know in advance of the trip so we can cover that as best as possible.

 8) How does the financing work (program costs and financial aid/GI Bill)?